-Ask your Mom friends if anyone would like to trade costumes you already own from previous years.
-Many times you’ll find that they have something that will fit your child great!
-And younger kids often don’t care what they dress up as, so that makes it easier to find a good match among your friends.
+Ask your Mom friends if anyone would like to trade old costumes.
+You’ll often find that they have something that will fit your child well enough!
+Younger kids usually don’t care what they dress up like, which makes it even easier.

-Other ideas: If you don’t know Moms who’s kids are the right size for the current Halloween, put out a plea on Facebook.
-Sometimes people have an old costume in a closet somewhere, or they have a friend that would match up with what you have for the perfect trade.
-And you might even make a new Mommy friend!
+Other ideas: If you don’t know Moms who’s hand me downs are the right size, put out a plea on Facebook.
+Sometimes people have an old costume in a closet somewhere.
+Or they might have a friend that’s the perfect match for you.
+Hey, you might even make a new Mommy friend!

 2. Shop Craigslist or Yard Sales.

-If you keep your eyes open, you can find some really great deals on Craigslist or at a yard sale.
-You can often buy a costume for just $2.
+If you keep your eyes open, you can find some great deals on Craigslist or at a yard sale.
+I’ve found costumes for just $2.
 Thrift stores and secondhand shops can be another great resource.
 And if you have a costume you no longer need, selling it to a secondhand shop will help pay for a new costume.

-Be sure to bypass anyone who is asking for retail prices on a used costume.
+Skip anyone who is asking retail prices on a used costume.

 And if you shop Craigslist, ALWAYS insist on meeting in a public location.
 (That goes without saying, right?)

 One year my son decided he wanted to be Anakin Skywalker.
 So we dug around and found some white clothes.
 My shirt was a little big, but he wore it for such a short time that it didn’t matter.
 We added a brown jacket.
-Then we used a lightsaber toy he already owned and created a belt from some ribbon I had.
+Then we used his lightsaber toy and created a belt from some ribbon I had.

 Well.
 He wore that costume to one event and decided the next day that he didn’t want to wear it again.
 Now he wanted to be a rock and roll star.
 I had spent so much time putting together the Star Wars costume that I told him he’d have to figure it out himself.

-Sometimes it’s worth spending money to buy a costume if you know you’ll get many uses out of it.
-You might have several different events to go to this year, or have other children that will wear the same costume in the future.
+Sometimes it’s worth spending money on a costume, especially if you’ll get several uses out of it.
+You might have a lot of events to go to this year, or have other children that will wear the same costume in the future.

-You can also purchase clothing that the kids can wear in their daily lives.
-Maybe you need a gray sweatsuit to turn the child into an elephant.
-That sweatsuit can be worn again (assuming you live in a cold climate!), at least for sledding and lounging around the house.
+You can also buy clothes they can wear in their daily lives.
+Maybe you need a gray sweatsuit for an elephant costume.
+That sweatsuit can be worn again (assuming you live in a cold climate!), even if it’s just for sledding and lounging around the house.

 Maybe you need a black t-shirt as a base for your costume, but that child doesn’t own one.
 Dig around a bit.
 Is there a black t-shirt in the house?
 Even if it doesn’t quite fit, it could probably work for one night.

 If not, check out Goodwill.
-They often divide their clothing by color which makes it easy to find what you need.
+They divide their clothing by color, which makes it easy to find what you need.
 And many Goodwills only charge a small amount for a child’s t-shirt.

 This tip might not help you this year, but it’s worth mentioning anyway.
 We all love to shop clearance after a holiday.
 This year, pick up a costume or two for a fraction of the cost.

-I like to gift costumes to my child for Christmas or a birthday.
-They wear them around the house and play pretend throughout the year.
-(I can’t tell you how many times my backyard was safe from danger because a Transformer, a ninja, and Superman were usually running around.)
+Remember, you can give costumes to your child for Christmas or a birthday gift.
+They’ll love to wear them around the house and play pretend throughout the year.
+(I can’t tell you how many times my backyard was saved from danger because a Transformer, a ninja, and Superman were running around.)